[?] Subscribe To This Site

 I didn’t list the Polish rabbit or the Britannia Petite above, because technically, these miniature breeds are not ‘dwarfed.’

 True Britannia Petites have been selectively bred for their tiny size - 2 1/2 pounds as an adult.
 (Max 3 1/2 pounds for Polish rabbits.)
 However, according to the American Britannia Petite Rabbit Society, most Britannia Petite bloodlines in the USA have been ‘corrupted’ with genes from Netherland Dwarfs in order to obtain a desired color gene.
-Along with the varied colors, the dwarf gene came along for the ride.
+Along with the varied colors, the dwarf gene comes along for the ride unless the breeder specifically test-breeds and then eliminates the gene from the herd gene pool.
 Breeders of some "brit" bloodlines now find peanuts in their litters.

 The same may also be true of some Polish rabbit lines.

 All is not lost, however.
-Breeders can still test-breed, discover those individual rabbits that carry the dwarf gene, and eliminate them from their breeding program.
+Breeders can still test-breed, discover those individual rabbits that carry the dwarf gene, and remove them from their breeding program.

 It takes time and dedication, but the rewards are great!